MorganStenberg/TableTopTales/README.md

 #### Relevant on all pages
 **Navbar**
 - Contains logo and navigation links to all pages.
-Is constantantly located at the top as users would expect, and to be easily reached at all times.
+Is constantly located at the top as users would expect, and to be easily reached at all times.
 - Is displayed with active links, with the links displaying an orange color that stays when the user is on that page.
-Except for the profile page, to distingish that from other pages with content on.
+Except for the profile page, to distinguish that from other pages with content on.
 The links also display the orange color when the user hovers over them.
 - Displays different items depending on if the user is logged in or not, with sign up and sign in links displaying for users that are not logged in.
 And the other links to the different pages of the site displaying for logged in users.
 - The navbar is responsive and collapses when the screen size decreases.
 All links are displayed when clicking the 'burger' icon.